simonsdave/clair-cicd/README.md

 ## :TODO: to get to V1.0

-* supplying whitelist via a file does not work!
-* need integration tests for vulnerabilities in whitelist
 * main ```README.md``` needs a refresh
-  * illustrate vulnerabilities in whitelist
-  * check examples in main README.md work as indicated
 * cut-release.sh needs to work - right .cut-release*.sh files around?
 * publish ```clair-cicd``` to PyPI